-Score reports for the first year of PARCC administration (2014-2015 school year) were released in fall 2015.
-Score reports will be delivered to school districts much sooner in 2016 – by August 18.
+Score reports will be delivered to school districts much sooner in 2016 – by end of summer.
 Local school districts will determine when and how to deliver score reports to parents.

-The PARCC assessments measure whether students are meeting new and higher academic standards and mastering the knowledge and skills they need to succeed in the real world – whether they are going on to college or straight into the work force.
-The new assessments measure more complex skills like critical-thinking, persuasive writing, and problem-solving.
+The PARCC assessments measure whether students are meeting new and higher academic standards and mastering the knowledge and skills they need to succeed in college and the workforce – complex skills like critical-thinking, persuasive writing, and problem-solving.
 Lower test scores do not mean students are learning less; it means the tests have changed and are asking students to meet a higher bar.

 The score report breaks down each subject into different subsets of skills so parents and teachers can identify where a child excels in English language arts/literacy and mathematics, or where he or she needs extra support or practice.
 PARCC provides the same information to teachers and parents.

 Parents can use this information to understand their child’s needs and strengths and work with their schools to identify resources to support their child’s education.
 Teachers and schools can use this information to better plan instruction, support and enrichment for students in the coming year and to strengthen their instructional programs for all students.

 There are many online resources that provide information about the standards for each grade, tools to enhance your child’s learning in these areas, and examples of the types of work that meet standards.
 We have collected some of the best resources for you, and they are featured on the Help Your Child page.

 PARCC tests mirror the work students are doing every day in classrooms, so students do not need to “cram” or study for this test.
 Because test questions reflect what they are learning and doing in the classroom every day, the best preparation and practice is through the classwork and homework they complete throughout the year.
 Practice tests, featuring actual test questions and examples of all levels of student work, are available on the PARCC Partnership Resource Center.